-#4 – If you live in an area that has harsh sun, place your plant in a way that allows for shade during the hottest parts of the day.
+#4 – If you live in an area with harsh sun, place your plant in a way that allows shade during the hottest parts of the day.

-#5 – If you live in an area that has a great deal of rainfall, plant your Aeoniums on a slope with very well-draining (even rocky) soil to prevent having your plants stand in water.
+#5 – If you live in an area with great rainfall, plant your Aeoniums on a slope with very well-draining (even rocky) soil to prevent having your plants stand in water.

 #6 – In climates that do not allow these plants to naturalize, you must pay close attention to the temperature and amount of sun and rain they receive.

-In this sort of setting, it’s best to keep them as container plants and move them about as needed to provide protection from extremes in weather.
+In this sort of setting, it’s best to keep them as container plants and move them about as needed to protect them from extremes in weather.

-#8 – Because Aeonium store water in their stems and leaves, their root systems are quite shallow.
+#8 – Because Aeonium stores water in their stems and leaves, their root systems are quite shallow.
 If your plant is root bound, you may notice new roots growing from the stems.